FredaXin/blog_posts/creating_functions_for_EDA.md

 ```

 The second part of the function uses the `.map()` method to map each transformer function
-created function onto the dataframe.
+onto the dataframe.
 Note that a copy of the original
 dataframe will be created during this function.

 ```